ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

    ``TemplateHaskell`` must be compiled to object code.
    This is despite the fact that we will not generate object code for the module itself.
-By distinguishing imported modules whose code is executed only at runtime, we can reduce this unfortunate work significantly, and entirely in many cases.
+By distinguishing imported modules whose code is executed only at compile time, we can significantly reduce this unfortunate work, and entirely in many cases.
 3. Projects such as haskell-language-server face similar problems as 2., where they are interested only in the result of type-checking modules, but when ``TemplateHaskell`` is enabled a large number of modules have to be cautiously compiled to bytecode.